Eco-Efficiency, Energy and

 We are constantly seeking ways to ship more efficiently to save costs and reduce our environmental impact.
 This includes utilizing warehouses closer to customers and reusable dunnage, which provides a dual benefit by reducing packaging waste and eliminating the need for special cleaning at customer sites.

-Sites not identified as water-stressed are also initiating measures to improve water management by reducing water use or using alternative water sources.
-For instance, at our Salisbury, NC, US, site, certain wastewater is recycled within processes for reuse rather being sent to wastewater treatment.
-Our Fort Worth, TX, US, site has implemented measures to improve water management, including:
+Our manufacturing sites initiate measures to improve water management by reducing water use or using alternative water sources.
+For instance, at our Salisbury, NC, US site, certain wastewater is recycled within processes for reuse rather than being sent to wastewater treatment.
+Our Fort Worth, TX, US site has implemented measures to improve water management, including:

 A rainwater harvesting system was successfully implemented at the Mahad site in India.
 This system involves the collection of rainwater from a rooftop area of 100 square meters and its diversion into a water storage tank.
 The system is designed to collect approximately 300 cubic meters of rainwater annually.